-Net outstanding general obligation debt totaled \$6,059.3 million at June 30, 2002, a net increase of \$643.1 million from June 30, 2001.
-Nearly 20 percent of this increase is attributed to a \$116.3 million decline in sinking fund balances during the fiscal year.
-By using balances to pay debt service, fiscal year 2002 debt service appropriation amounts from the General Fund were reduced.
-Over the 10-year period ended June 30, 2002, total net outstanding general obligation debt increased at an annual rate of 2.2 percent.
-Within the most recent 5-year period, outstanding general obligation debt has increased at an annual rate of 4.8 percent.
+Net outstanding general obligation debt totaled \$6,767.2 million at June 30, 2003, a net increase of \$707.9 million from June 30, 2002.
+Over the 10-year period ended June 30, 2003, total net outstanding general obligation debt increased at an annual rate of 3.0 percent.
+Within the most recent 5-year period, outstanding general obligation debt has increased at an annual rate of 7.5 percent.

-General obligation debt for non-highway purposes of \$5,777.8 million was outstanding on June 30, 2002.
-Outstanding debt for these purposes increased a net \$709.2 million since June 30, 2001.
-For the period ended June 30, 2002, the 10-year and 5-year average annual compound growth rate for total outstanding debt for non-highway purposes has been 5.5 percent and 7.4 percent respectively.
+General obligation debt for non-highway purposes of \$6,535.3. million was outstanding on June 30, 2003.
+Outstanding debt for these purposes increased a net \$757.6.2 million since June 30, 2002.
+For the period ended June 30, 2003, the 10-year and 5-year average annual compound growth rate for total outstanding debt for non-highway purposes has been 6.3 percent and 10.4 percent respectively.
 In its current debt financing plan, Commonwealth infrastructure investment projects include improvement and rehabilitation of existing capital facilities, such as water supply systems, and construction of new facilities, such as prisons, transit facilities, economic development and community facilities, including major league sports stadiums and public buildings.

-Outstanding general obligation debt for highway purposes was \$281.6 million on June 30, 2002, a decrease of \$66.0 million from June 30, 2001.
-Highway outstanding debt has declined over the most recent 10-year and 5-year periods ended June 30, 2002, by the annual average rates of 15.3 percent and 17.8 percent respectively.
+Outstanding general obligation debt for highway purposes was \$231.9 million on June 30, 2003, a decrease of \$49.7 million from June 30, 2002.
+Highway outstanding debt has declined over the most recent 10-year and 5-year periods ended June 30, 2003, by the annual average rates of 16.9 percent and 20.9 percent respectively.
 The decline in outstanding highway debt is due to the policy begun in 1980 of funding highway capital projects with current revenues except for very limited exceptions.
 No debt issuance for highway capital projects is currently planned.

-Table 16 shows selected debt ratios for the Commonwealth for fiscal year 1992 and for fiscal years 1998 through 2002.
+Table 16 on the following page shows selected debt ratios for the Commonwealth for fiscal year 1993 and for fiscal years 1999 through 2003.

+Table 16

-Table 16 Selected Debt Ratios Fiscal Years 1992 and 1998 to 2002
+Selected Debt Ratios

+Fiscal Years 1993 and 1999 to 2003